A proposed Baltic Sea pipeline that would allow Germany and Russia to bypass Central Europe is dividing Chancellor Angela Merkel’s ruling coalition.

 The German government argues that the embargo does not stand in the way of private companies.

-It also argues that Nord Stream II should not be held to the same standard as South Stream, another proposed gas pipeline that would have circumvented Ukraine.
+It also argues that Nord Stream 2 should not be held to the same standard as South Stream, another proposed gas pipeline that would have circumvented Ukraine.
 This €50 billion project failed when the European Commission said it did not comply with European competition rules, which would have forced Gazprom to allow other companies to use the pipeline.

 The Nord Stream extension’s supporters argue that it should be seen differently because, unlike South Stream, it will not cross land but will run mainly through international waters.